giohappy/swathProfile/README.txt

 * the profile should be n map units long: The main distance from the baseline.
 * te profile should have data every n map units.
 How many lines there will be between the baseline and the main distance.
 * output table: Comma-separated table with output data
-* output shapefile: A shapefile epresenting the sampling lines.
+* output lines shapefile: A shapefile representing the sampling lines.
+* output points shapefile: A shapefile representing the sites sampled.

 ---
 Literature: